robbievanleeuwen/section-properties/docs/source/rst/geom_mesh.rst

 ---------------------

 When creating a merged section often there are overlapping facets or duplicate nodes.
-These geometry artifacts can cause difficulty for the meshing algorithm.
+These geometry artefacts can cause difficulty for the meshing algorithm.
 It is therefore recommended to clean the geometry after merging sections which may result in overlapping or intersecting facets, or duplicate nodes.
 Cleaning the geometry can be carried out by using the :func:`~sectionproperties.pre.sections.Geometry.clean_geometry` method: